 For simple digital debugging, there are 5 types of serial buses available to decode with common protocols covered: CAN, I2C, SPI, UART and CAN.
 Each has their own dedicated setup options.

-Additionally, you can trigger on the various parts o the bus protocols., which facilitates troubleshooting of glitches or errors in messaging.
+Additionally, you can trigger on the various parts of the bus protocols, which facilitates troubleshooting of glitches or errors in messaging.

 Math Functions